fishlamp/fishlamp.github.io/organization.md

 ###Files at the Root:

-- .fishlamp-root:
+1. .fishlamp-root:
 This is an invisible file that the build scripts use to locate the framework.

-- .gitmodules:
+2. .gitmodules:
 List of submodules used by the framework, like cocos2d

-- LICENSE:
+3. LICENSE:
 The MIT license file

-- README.MD:
+4. README.MD:
 Like, read me.
 Like.
 Totally.

-- Version.plist:
+5. Version.plist:
 This is a plist that has the current version of the framework in it.
 This will be in sync with tagged releases of the framework in the master branch.
-All of the tools will be set to the same version, this way if you're working with v3.0.125, PackMule will be the same version.
+All of the tools will be set to the same version, this way if you're working with v3.0.0.125, PackMule will be the same version.

-###Classes
+6. FishLamp.xcodeProject
+This is a Xcode project that contains everything.
+You can build the various libraries from here.
+You can include this library in your project and have your project build the libraries you need as needed, etc.

+7. FishLamp.xcworkspace
+This Xcode workspace contains the FishLamp.xcodeProject.

+###Frameworks

 This is where all the source code lives.
 See the organization for this folder [here](/files.html).

-###Experimental

-This is where a bunch of random stuff is.
-Soon to be moved into it's own repo.

-###Graveyard

-This is dead stuff.
-Also soon to be removed.

-###Resources

-Images and nib files.
-These need a better place to live.
+###Scripts

+Scripts for working with FishLamp.
+More info here [here](/scripts.html).

 ###Tools

-Source code for the tools and scripts.
+Source code for the tools, including PackMule and Whittle.
 See the tools section [here](/tools.html).

-###XcodeSupport

-Stuff for Xcode.
-Lots of scripts, config files, and projects.
-For more information go [here](/xcode.html).

 ###Submodules

 We need to put our submodule dependencies somewhere.
 Instead of confusing things by putting them at the root of the repo, we'll put them here for clarity.

+###Deprecated

+This is where a bunch of random stuff is.
+Soon to be moved into it's own repo.
+You can ignore this.